-At Vitalia Health Care, as part of a PRP hair rejuvenation screen, I like to review functional health factors that may impede the growth of hair in order to maximize PRP results.
+At Vitalia Health Care, I like to review functional health factors that may impede the growth of hair.

-One treatment I like to include is the topical application of medications, or supplements.
+One treatment I may include is the topical application of medications, or supplements.

 Rogaine (Minoxidil) is a commonly known topical agent to reduce the amount of hair loss.
 While many clients do not notice significant growth from the use of this medication, it is quite common for them to notice increased shedding once discontinuing, meaning it has been helping prevent the hair loss.
 Two common concerns with using Rogaine is scalp irritation and finding it leaves a grease texture to the scalp/hair.
 The reason for this is Rogaine contains propylene glycol.
 At a compounding pharmacy it can be requested to omit this compound.